Free S&H For Orders Over $30

 What Human Studies Are Showing About Cholesterol

-A number of clinical trials and meta-analyses have evaluated how standardized curcumin extracts may influence lipid markers.
-While results vary by dosage and formulation, some studies have noted potential effects on:
+A number of clinical trials and meta-analyses have evaluated how standardized curcumin extracts may relate to lipid markers.
+While results vary by dosage, formulation, and study design, some studies have looked at possible effects on:

 Some studies suggest curcumin may help support healthy lipid management when combined with diet and lifestyle strategies.
-However, researchers consistently emphasize the need for larger, long-term human trials.
+However, researchers consistently emphasize the need for larger, longer-term human trials.

 → Turmeric & Blood Pressure